Micah-T/micah-torcellini/essays/environment-and-confession-in-crime-and-punishment.md

 ---
 title: "Environment and the Importance of Confession in Crime and Punishment"
 date: 2021-03-22
-notitleheader: true
 ---
-# Environment and the Importance of Confession in *Crime and Punishment*

 All good writers anticipate their opponents' arguments.
 Dostoevsky wrote *Crime and Punishment* to defend Russian traditions from their critics.
 One of these traditions was Christianity and its morals.
 Christianity is